id-studiolab/Connected-Interaction-Kit/docs/tutorials/connecting-to-the-internet/part-3.md

       - The code verifies the network you configured is available and waits for the successful establishment of a connection.
       - The content of the `while True:` loop has been replaced: It now pings google.com and reports the response time.
 This confirms internet connectivity for your microcontroller.

+---

+> [!TIP]
+> Your ItsyBitsy is now ready for connecting to the internet or even other ItsyBitsy's!
+Goodluck with your connected projects ;-)

 [Next Tutorial](../assembling-custom-components/){: .btn .btn-blue }